 Once a week, you have someone pop by for coffee who shares wisdom with you.
 It changes your perspective on things.
 One of the authors of this book, Jack “Tick” Harvey, has written about copywriting & direct marketing for years.
 This book does an excellent job of exploring the topics in depth while also giving you insight into creativity and how to find inspiration.

 The Amazon rainforest is the largest rainforest in the world and it’s also one of the most diverse.
 Despite being home to an incredible variety of plant and animal life, sadly that variety has been exploited for centuries.
-Roughly 7.64 million plant species have been classified by scientists.
+Roughly 7.64 million plant species have been classified by scientists and still describe weirdest animals in the ocean.
 And around 3.37 million of them are trees alone.
 Other types of plants include flowers, grasses, bacteria and fungi among many others.
 It’s also thought that since over 70% of plants only grow in the Amazon area, the use of this kind of technology will prove to be one of man’s finest achievements.

 The giant squid is the largest species of cephalopod, reaching lengths of up to 39 ft.
 They have the most powerful eyes of any invertebrate, the size of a volleyball.
 They live deep in the ocean which makes them difficult to study.
 What we do understand is that they are an important part of ecosystems where they survive on mainly krill or other